MadibaGroup/2024-zkFBA/K Drafts/FinteQC.md

 ### 5.3 Verifiable Tie-Breaking via the Valley Proof

 Once the plateau is established, the protocol identifies the unique clearing price by minimizing market surplus.
 The surplus is formalized as the absolute difference between supply and demand.
-The "Valley Proof" demonstrates that the chosen price corresponds to the global minimum of this surplus within the plateau.
-This provides a verifiable, non-arbitrary tie-breaking mechanism that can be audited by any regulator or participant off-chain (??????).
+The "Valley Proof" is obtained with the same method but the reverse process, demonstraing that the chosen price corresponds to the global minimum of this surplus valley within the plateau interval.
+This provides a verifiable, non-arbitrary tie-breaking mechanism that can be audited by any regulator or participant.

 ## 6. Economic and Regulatory Synthesis

 The transition to an off-chain zk-FBA model represents a paradigm shift in financial regulation from reactive, disclosure-based auditing to proactive, proof-based verification.
 In traditional markets, regulators detect abuse by analyzing historical records after the fact [].
 In the Zeequent model, the exchange provides a cryptographic certificate of correctness at the time of clearing.

-This "rational privacy" allows institutions to trade large blocks without revealing their strategies to predatory algorithms, while simultaneously providing regulators with mathematical proof that the exchange acted as a neutral intermediary.
+This rational privacy allows institutions to trade large blocks without revealing their strategies to predatory algorithms, while simultaneously providing regulators with mathematical proof that the exchange acted as a neutral intermediary.
 By solving the transparency paradox, zk-FBAs restore the focus of financial markets to price discovery and fundamental valuation, effectively ending the microsecond arms race [2].